M66B/FairEmail/docs/FAQ-en-rGB.md

 <br />

 <a name="faq16"></a>
-**(16) Why are messages not being synchronized?**
+**(16) Why are messages not being synchronised?**

-Possible causes of messages not being synchronized (sent or received) are:
+Possible causes of messages not being synchronised (sent or received) are:

-* The account or folder(s) are not set to synchronize
+* The account or folder(s) are not set to synchronise
-* The number of days to synchronize message for is set too low
+* The number of days to synchronise message for is set too low
 * There is no usable internet connection
 * The email server is temporarily not available
-* Android stopped the synchronization service
+* Android stopped the synchronisation service

 So, check your account and folder settings and check if the accounts/folders are connected (see the legend in the navigation menu for the meaning of the icons).

 If there are any error messages, please see [this FAQ](#user-content-faq22).

-On some devices, where there are lots of applications competing for memory, Android may stop the synchronization service as a last resort.
+On some devices, where there are lots of applications competing for memory, Android may stop the synchronisation service as a last resort.

 Some Android versions stop apps and services too aggressively.
 See [this dedicated website](https://dontkillmyapp.com/) and [this Android issue](https://issuetracker.google.com/issues/122098785) for more information.

-Disabling battery optimizations (setup step 3) reduces the chance Android will stop the synchronization service.
+Disabling battery optimisations (setup step 3) reduces the chance Android will stop the synchronisation service.

 In case of successive connection errors, FairEmail will hold off increasingly longer to not drain the battery of your device.
 This is described in [this FAQ](#user-content-faq123).

 <br />

 <a name="faq17"></a>
-**~~(17) Why does manual synchronize not work?~~**
+**~~(17) Why does manual synchronise not work?~~**

-~~If the *Synchronize now* menu is dimmed, there is no connection to the account.~~
+~~If the *Synchronise now* menu is dimmed, there is no connection to the account.~~

 ~~See the previous question for more information.~~